These vegetarian spinach meatballs with feta are meaty and satisfying! They’re perfect served over noodles as a healthy meatless dinner.

 About the book: The Savvy Cook

-Her latest cookbook, The Savvy Cook, is all about this philosophy: her recipes use accessible, everyday ingredients to create something delicious and memorable.
-(We quite like that, since it jives well with our Pretty Simple Cooking philosophy that we share in our soon-to-release book.)
-It’s full of healthy dinner ideas, quick snacks, and cheeky desserts (love those Brits!), and even a chapter on “template” meals that are easy to customize.
-Throughout, there are tips on how to reuse leftovers from those recipes in the weeks ahead.
-And, it’s all written by a college student, so the meals have got to be doable for the student lifestyle.
+Izy’s latest cookbook, The Savvy Cook, is all about this philosophy to health.
+Her recipes use accessible, everyday ingredients to create something delicious and memorable.
+It’s full of healthy dinner ideas, quick snacks, and cheeky desserts (love those Brits!).
+There’s even a chapter on “template” meals that are easy to customize.
+There are tips on how to reuse leftovers from those recipes in the weeks ahead.
+And, it’s all written by a college student, so the meals have got to be doable for the college student lifestyle!